hurlbertlab/core-transient/Reference/formatting_datasets.md

 _**Extracting year from a date object:**_ Convert the date column to an R formatted date (in this case pretending that our unformatted dataset contains a column called record_date):

 ```
+# Convert to a date object:

 	date = strptime(example_df $record_date, '%m/ %d/ %y')

-	Add a sampling year line (summarize by year):
+# Extracting year from a date object:

 	example_df $year = as.numeric(format(date, '%Y'))
 ```